jaanga/gubgub/README.md

 --------------------------------------------------------------------------------

 * 2016-10-30 ~ Open README with link: loads user and overwrites README
-* 2016-10-30 ~ USR: failing on reloads.
-Need to add values with actual login
-* 2016-10-29 ~ COR?
-Duplicates in title.document
 * 2016-10-29 ~ Double loads at times
 * 2016-10-29 ~ Why is there an error: 2-sel-select/sel-select-r1.html ?
 * 2016-10-28 ~ Decide whether or not all folder names have numbers